zeptillionairplex/flutterNest/Chatting_APP/[Normal]Secured_Chatting_App.md

 }
 ```

-#### Step 3: Chat Module
+### Step 5: Chat Module

-Create the following files with the respective content.
+Create the following files with the respective content:

 **`chat.module.ts`**